lebip/st_storages/README.md

 <img width="516" height="406" alt="2025-10-29_10 47 50" src="https://github.com/user-attachments/assets/f50f30c8-8d37-42da-86b3-8cb1b26c518b" />

 The filters of the box loaders are normal SS3 filters.

-The filter hopper must be set as shown.
+The filter hopper must be set as shown, with at least a sample of the item in the first slot.
 The cacti are renamed items.
 Over time, up to 41 items will fill the first slot.

 <img width="518" height="149" alt="2025-10-29_12 39 17" src="https://github.com/user-attachments/assets/90239967-5829-4bde-960b-49de5263598c" />